sloppylopez/elephantseed/README.md

 >

-# Welcome to the FUTURE
+# You ought to put a SEED in your life

-## Goodies Out-of the box
+## Goodies working Out-of-the-box
         NEW!
+Codeship Ready

+        Travis ready

         Added React-bootstrap (ausence of css feel)

         Jspm as universal multi-purpose Javascript package manager